SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 Because it is in essence an “additive” operator, it has been given the same precedence group as additive infix operators such as ``+`` and ``-``.
-For a complete list of the operator precedence groups and associativity settings, for the operators provided by the Swift standard library, see `Operator Declarations <https://developer.apple.com/documentation/swift/operator_declarations>`_.
+For information about the operators provided by the Swift standard library, including a complete list of the operator precedence groups and associativity settings, see `Operator Declarations <https://developer.apple.com/documentation/swift/operator_declarations>`_.
 For more information about precedence groups and to see the syntax for defining your own operators and precedence groups,